domfarolino/blog/_posts/2016-7-02-CLRS-Problem-2.2.md

 $$\sum_{i=1}^{n-1} {n - i} = \frac{n(n-1)}{2}$$

 Bubblesort will also make at most this many swaps.
 This makes the worst case of bubblesort $O(n^2)$, the same as insertion sort.
-Ideally we could make the best case of bubblesort $O(n)$, by creating some boolean flag that tells us whether we swapped any values after the first iteration of the outer loop.
+Ideally we could make the best case of bubblesort $\Theta(n)$, by creating some boolean flag that tells us whether we swapped any values after the first iteration of the outer loop.
 If no swaps occur we can duck out early.